LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Date and Duration
 *****************

-This chapter introduces the :type:`date` and :type:`duration` types in Lasso 9.
+This chapter introduces the :type:`date` and :type:`duration` types in Lasso.
 :dfn:`Dates` are objects that represent a calendar date and/or clock time.
 :dfn:`Durations` are objects that represents a length of time in hours, minutes, and seconds.
 Date and duration objects can be manipulated using operators, and